it3xl/linked-server-alias-workaround/README.md

 ## Other solutions

-* Generating stored procedures outside of SQL Server (as an example during the deployment process).
+* Generating stored procedures outside of SQL Server (as an example, during the deployment process).

 * Dynamic aliases on linked-server objects (created in a loop).
 Aka aliases on target objects as MyLinkedServer.MyDb.dbo.MyTable